lucaspcamargo/sphinx-boostrap-project-list/README.md

 - **Images**: Meant to be used with images.
 Falls back to a global placeholder if not provided.
 - **Internal or External Links**: Add external links or resources to each project entry.
 - **Text Fallback**: Fallback to a list of links on non-HTML output.

-Configuration is typically managed via a JSON file and template files.
-See the project documentation for setup and customization details.

 ## Usage